 97166 – Moderate Complexity

 Something to keep in mind: although the codes themselves are tiered, the reimbursement is not.
 As of 2021, all PT evaluations are reimbursed at the same level.
 CMS is expected to release a tiered reimbursement based on tiered evaluations.
 But nothing moves fast with CMS.

 Selecting an Evaluation Complexity Level

-While it’s important to accurately document your findings and to perform a thorough evaluation, there is not a ‘penalty’ for selecting a low complexity eval, moderate or high complexity eval.
-They’ve tried to make the selection process as objective as possible, but there will be overlap in opinion as to what classifies as low, moderate, or high.
-Do your best and just select an eval code and move on.
-If we spend 5 minutes mulling over the complexity of the eval, we can miss the forest for the trees.
+While it’s important to accurately document your findings and perform a thorough evaluation, there is no “penalty” for selecting a particular level of complexity.
+These codes are in place to help make the selection process as objective as possible, but it’s more flexible than you think.
+Do your best; just select an eval code and move on.
+Spending 5 minutes mulling over the complexity of the evaluation can make you miss the forest for the trees.